Andresmup/github-foundations/24_ADMINISTRATION/Readme.md

 > - Allow deletions

 ## SECURITY TAB
-In every repo the is a security tab that present a repository security checklist of security options to configure
+In every repo the is a security tab that present a repository security checklist of security options to configure.

 ### Security Policy
-Create a markdown file that explain how security vulnerabilites should be reported
+Create a markdown file that explain how security vulnerabilites should be reported.

 ### Security Advisories
-Privately discuss, fix and pushing information about security vulnerabilities in your public repository
+Privately discuss, fix and pushing information about security vulnerabilities in your public repository.

 ### Private vulnerability reporting
-Allow your community to privately report potencial security vulnerabilities to maintainers and repository
+Allow your community to privately report potencial security vulnerabilities to maintainers and repository.

 ### Dependabot alerts
 A bot that alerts you of vulnerabilities due to out-of-date dependencies.
 Dependabot can automatically create PRs to update dependencies for you to approve.

 ### Code scanning alerts
-Automatically detect common vulnerabilities and coding errors via GraphQL or third-party tools
+Automatically detect common vulnerabilities and coding errors via GraphQL or third-party tools.

 ### Secret scanning alerts
-Get notified when a secret is pushed to the repository
+Get notified when a secret is pushed to the repository.

 ## MANAGING COLLABORATORS
 Collaborators allow you to let other Github users have access to your repo based on the permission level you provide.